masteredward/xavier-system/README.md

 The **Xavier System** is a "micro framework", which allows the user to manage a dynamic containerized environment to accommodate multiple projects in the same instance.
 The `xv` tools can mutate the whole development environment with a single command, using [Docker](https://www.docker.com) to build and deploy containers.

 Using **Xavier System**, the user can keep it's PC clean from resource demanding systems like *Docker Desktop, Virtual Machines or WSL systems*.
-All that the user needs, is **Visual Studio Code**, the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) utility, some custom shell functions and a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) for the [Oh My ZSH](https://ohmyz.sh/) framework.
+All that the user needs, is **Visual Studio Code**, the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) utility with the [Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html), some custom shell functions and a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) for the [Oh My ZSH](https://ohmyz.sh/) framework.

 ## Main Concepts